Convolutional neural network: Architecture

 A convolutional neural network consists of an input layer, hidden layers and an output layer.
-In any feed-forward neural network, any middle layers are called hidden because their inputs and outputs are masked by the activation function and final convolution.
-In a convolutional neural network, the hidden layers include layers that perform convolutions.
+In a convolutional neural network, the hidden layers include one or more layers that perform convolutions.
 Typically this includes a layer that performs a dot product of the convolution kernel with the layer's input matrix.
 This product is usually the Frobenius inner product, and its activation function is commonly ReLU.
 As the convolution kernel slides along the input matrix for the layer, the convolution operation generates a feature map, which in turn contributes to the input of the next layer.
 This is followed by other layers such as pooling layers, fully connected layers, and normalization layers.

+Here it should be noted how close a convolutional neural network is to a matched filter.